nickkeepfer/GitWorkshop/03-Branching-and-Merging/exercises/exercise-3.md

 ## Conclusion

 `git stash` is a powerful tool for managing your work in progress, allowing you to switch tasks without committing half-done work.
-This exercise has shown you how to stash changes, apply them, and manage multiple stashes.
 Understanding how to use `git stash` effectively can greatly enhance your workflow in multi-tasking environments.